-In nutshell — in order to win the battle of life — the Wisdom of the Gurbani teaches us to turn the extrovert or the outgoing mind around, and turn it within (i.e., introvert).
-The Divine Wisdom of the Gurbani teaches:
+In a nutshell — in order to win the battle of life — the Wisdom of the Gurbani teaches us to turn the extrovert or the outgoing mind around, and turn it within:

 Now, per the Gurbani, who is sure to win this battle or game of life and who is sure to lose it?
-Per the Gurbani, a Gurmukh (The follower of the Truth, Wisdom of the Gurbani…) is sure to win this battle whereas a Manmukh (opposite of the Gurmukh) is sure to lose it.
+According to the Gurbani in SGGS, a Gurmukh (Enlightened one) is sure to win this battle whereas a Manmukh (opposite of the Gurmukh) is sure to lose it.

 - ਗੁਰਮੁਖਿ ਜਿਤਾ ਮਨਮੁਖਿ ਹਾਰਿਆ ॥੧੭॥: Becoming the Gurmukh, (one) wins (the battle of life) whereas a Manmukh loses it. ||17|| (sggs 310).